 What Is A Quiet Room?

-It is a designated area where employees can spend some time to gather their thoughts so-to-speak.
-For example, they are allowed to meditate, pray, nap, read, or anything else that is peaceful and relaxing.
+It is a designated area where employees can spend some time gathering their thoughts so-to-speak.
+For example, they can meditate, pray, nap, read, or do anything else that is peaceful and relaxing.
 The point is to help them restore their energy and well-being away from the noise and stress their offices represent.

 What Does It Look Like?

-Given that this is an area for relaxation purposes, it should be fairly spacious and uncluttered.
+Given that this is an area for relaxation purposes, it should be pretty spacious and uncluttered.
 Only the necessary furniture should be kept inside, and the furniture should be easy to move around.
-Basically, the room should be easy going and employees should enjoy the time they spend in there.
+The room should be accessible going, and employees should enjoy the time they spend in there.
 The type of furniture that should be used depends on the needs of the employees, given their different approaches to getting their mood and energy back on track.
 It is also a good idea to add room dividers if some type of privacy is necessary.

 What To Consider?

-Establishing rules for the quiet room is important, seeing as different people have different needs.
+Establishing rules for the quiet room is essential, seeing as different people have different needs.
 A common ground needs to be reached here, and some of the rules should include: